wying3/how-to-run-tnf-cverifier-preflight-using-dci/README.md

 # how-to-run-tnf-chart-verifier-preflight-using-dci
+The main purpose of this GIT repository is solely to show how to use DCI as centralize tool to run the following tests:
+- TNF Test Suite Certification
+- Helm Chart-verifier
+- Preflight to scan the image for CVE and security checking

-This GIT repository is to show how to use DCI as centralize tool to run the following tests TNF Test Suite, Helm Chart-verifier and Preflight (Scan the image).
-Additional, this respository also show how to use DCI to test above 3 main catagories not just on traditional helper node or VM but also aim to do demostration how to use DCI to run these 3 tests inside Kubernetes Container, where you dont need to install DCI, preflight and helm chart requirements RPMs or libraries.
+Additional, this respository will aim to show how to use DCI to test above 3 main catagories not just on traditional helper node or VM but also to do the demostration how to use DCI to run these 3 tests inside a Kubernetes Container, where you dont need to install DCI, preflight and helm chart requirements RPMs or libraries.

-In matter of facts, it has an extra benefits, example user can also scale out additional POD in seconds to run DCI testing for different application on same or different clusters.
-Finally, this repository also add the original manual methods of how to run these 3 steps without using DCI tool for references/troubleshooting.
+In matter of facts, it has an extra benefits, for example, the user can also a perform a scale out additional PODs in seconds to run DCI testing for different application on same or different clusters.
+Finally, this repository is also given the original manual methods of how to run these 3 steps without using DCI tool for references/troubleshooting.

 ## Pre-requisites
 - One OAM subnet for secondary POD interface to reach https://www.distributed-ci.io as using for results/logs submission